 Some movement is better than none, especially when busy schedules get in the way, and there are countless ways you can get in physical activity.
 Even small bouts of exercise can add up to big benefits.

-Squats reign supreme as a multifunctional exercise.
-While they primarily strengthen quadriceps muscles, squats offer the additional benefit of working the glutes and low-back muscles, improving balance, and promoting mobility and independent living as we age.
+Squats reign supreme as a multifunction exercise.
+While they primarily strengthen quadriceps muscles, they offer the additional benefit of working the glutes and low-back muscles, improving balance and promoting mobility and independent living as we age.
 Add pulses, holds and single-leg variations for variety and challenge.

 Office Variation: Seated leg lifts also work the quads.
 Sit upright in a chair and straighten the leg until it is parallel to the floor.
 Hold for a few counts before lowering and switching legs.

 Though primarily touted for its core-strengthening benefits, the plank also strengthens the low back, glutes, shoulders and arms.
 Additionally, the plank is good for posture and balance, especially when the side versions are incorporated.
 Add plank jacks and side planks for variety and challenge.